Collars

 FAQs & ArticlesBrown checkmark (Yes)Brown checkmark (Yes)

 There are a number of ways to get in touch with customer service for both companies, which is helpful since it’s such a technical and interactive type of product.
 Halo tech support is available for video chat sessions via Zoom, phone, and email support 7 days per week.
 (Although phone wait times can be long.)
-SpotOn tech support is available Mondays through Fridays via live chat, phone, and email, with email and phone appointments on the weekends.
-SpotOn also includes an optional 30-minute call with an expert if you need help.
+SpotOn tech support is available 7 days a week via live chat, phone, and email, with email and phone appointments on the weekends.
+SpotOn also includes as many calls with experts and support team as needed for as long as needed.

 We tested out support for both companies.
 For Halo’s live video sessions (during business hours), we were able to join the shared “Dog Park” Zoom meeting within a few minutes.
 When we called the support phone number for SpotOn, we were put on hold but talked to someone within a minute.